Thursday, September 4, 2025

 Sylvia Clare

 Sylvia Clare came into writing later in life as a result of her journey to find out who she was, having struggled with mental health herself for most of her life, and wanting to help others, too.
-She mainly writes memoirs and poetry, or essays about mindfulness, mental health, and living well.
-She cares passionately about kindness in the world, developing compassion and caring for the environment.
-She is a profoundly spiritual free thinker and does not adhere to any single religion, but believes everyone should seek to explore their own deeper spiritual natures and find their own truths.
+She primarily writes memoirs, poetry, and essays on mindfulness, mental health, and living well.
+She is passionate about promoting kindness worldwide, fostering compassion, and caring for the environment.
+She is a profoundly spiritual, free-thinking individual who does not adhere to any single religion but believes everyone should explore their deeper spiritual nature and find their own truths.
 She lives with her soulmate and spends much of her time gardening organically, growing her own food, and writing.
 My books can be found on Amazon here: Amazon.com: Sylvia Clare: books, biography, latest update.

 Terry Allen